Our pediatrician heard a murmur in our child and has recommended that we see a pediatric cardiologist. What happens next?

 Other murmurs are due to narrowing or leaking of one of the valves of the heart, however this may be mild.
 Many children with structural heart disease lead normal active lives, get married, and have children.

-If your child has been diagnosed with an innocent murmur, no special precautions need to be taken for dental procedures or other invasive medical procedures since your child has a structurally normal heart.
+If your child has been diagnosed with an innocent murmur, no special precautions are needed for dental procedures or other invasive medical procedures since your child has a structurally normal heart.

-However, people who have structural disease of the heart (such as a hole in the heart or an abnormal heart valve) are at higher risk for developing an infection of the heart (endocarditis) following routine teeth cleaning and other dental procedures such as fillings.
+However, people who have structural heart disease (such as a hole in the heart or an abnormal heart valve) are at higher risk for developing an infection of the heart (endocarditis) following routine teeth cleaning and other dental procedures such as fillings.

 Endocarditis can also develop following invasive medical procedures (for example, procedures that use a lighted scope to examine the stomach, colon or bladder).